-Children learn about other religions, giving them an opportunity to see what it means to belong, to develop confidence in themselves and be able to respond positively to similarities and differences in our multi-faith and changing society.
-During their time at Rokeby, the children are exposed to a variety of different religions, cultures and ways of life.
-The children are encouraged to be inquisitive, open minded and actively engaged as they explore hands on through, cooking (Chinese New Year Moon Cakes), dressing up, singing (Christmas Carols), acting (The story of Rama and Sita) and much more.
+Children learn about other religions, giving them an opportunity to see what it means to belong, to develop onfidence in themselves and be able to respond positively to similarities and differences in our multi-faith and changing society.

 8. The Role of the Subject Leader